 The process of becoming aroused is a dual process where you are essentially turning on those “on” buttons in your body and brain for sex and turning “off” those off buttons.
 I work with clients to develop strategies to minimize the things in their lives that are causing them to hit the “brakes” for sex.
 We will also discuss the impact of stress and the correlation to sex avoidance, and that when you are stressed, your brain will interpret any sensation, even a positive one, as something to be avoided.

-"Male Menopause" - Did you know that men go through a process called andropause, commonly referred to as male menopause, and most have never heard of this phrase and are surprised that their body goes through this?
+"Male Menopause Issues" - Did you know that men go through a process called andropause, commonly referred to as male menopause, and most have never heard of this phrase and are surprised that their body goes through this?

 Member of American Association of Sexuality Educators, Counselors and Therapists (AASECT).

-By attending ongoing AASECT Approved Professional Development trainings, I keep abreast of the most current research and treatment modalities.
+By attending ongoing AASECT Approved Professional Development training, I keep abreast of the most current research and treatment modalities.